samolds/gaetut/README.md

 ```
 virtualenv --no-site-packages samsite
 ```
-* Activate the sandbox and install dependencies with Pip
+* Activate the sandbox and install dependencies with Pip (Not fully fleshed out...
+GAE doesn't play nicely with VirtualEnv and dependencies in requirements.txt...)
 ```
 cd samsite
 source bin/activate
 pip install -r sam/requirements.txt
 ```
 * Change variable values accordingly in samsite/local_settings.py
-* Establish a database with a superuser
+* Establish a database with a superuser (Maybe this will work.
+But models.py is definitely not ready to be supported by Google's nonrel db)
 ```
 python manage.py syncdb
 ```

-* Run the site
+* Run the site (Haven't made it this far yet)
 ```
-python manage.py runserver 8000
+path/to/google_appengine/dev_appserver.py --port=8000 samsite
 ```

-You should now have a skeleton of the site up and running on localhost:8000.
-Go to 'localhost:8000/admin', log in with the user established with the 'syncdb' command, and add posts to see content appear.
+Suppose all of the previous commands worked, you should have a Django app running locally on GAE.
+At this point, you could set up a project online with Google and theoretically deploy this app and and have a Django site running on <whaterrr>.appspot.com